KartikMehra03/PowerBI-Python-Dashboard/README.md

 **Insights and Conclusions**
 The dashboard shows that warehouse sales drive most of the revenue, outperforming retail sales.
 Within retail, Beer and Liquor lead, while some items perform poorly, indicating opportunities for optimization.
-Overall, the analysis highlights the need to boost retail performance.
+Overall, the analysis highlights they need to boost retail performance.